 - Do not pick at or squeeze blemishes.

 - Use lotions, soaps, and cosmetics labeled noncomedogenic.
-This means it won't clog your pores.
+This means it will not clog your pores.

 - Use topical acne treatments only as directed.
 Using them more often could make your condition worse.